Faucet Basics: Part 8 How to Buy a Faucet

 Look for a faucet that is easy to clean – not just the faucet itself, but area around the faucet.
 You have to be able to get your fingers in those small recesses.
 Remember that even the most stylish faucet does not look so good crusted and rusted.

-However, if you don't want a finish that looks like it has never been taken care of, then prehaps you should not select a living finish.
+However, if you don't want a finish that looks like it has never been taken care of, then prehaps you should avoid living finishes. [>

 Select a faucet that matches your personal style, but still is easy to maintain and keep spotless with just a little effort.